saifshahriar/hex-color-previewer/README.md

 # Hex Color Previewer

-A minimalist hex color previewer intend to run on a browser.
+A minimalist hex color previewer intended to run in a browser.

 Preview: https://hex-color-previewer.vercel.app/